Phil Donahue: Other appearances

 In June 2013, Donahue and numerous other celebrities appeared in a video showing support for Chelsea Manning.

-Donahue was interviewed for the documentary film, Finding Vivian Maier (2013), about the posthumously recognized American street photographer of that name, an acquaintance of his from the 1970s.
+Donahue was interviewed for the documentary film Finding Vivian Maier (2013), about the posthumously recognized American street photographer and an acquaintance of his from the 1970s.

-On May 24 and May 25, 2016, Donahue spoke at Ralph Nader's "Breaking Through Power" conference, at DAR Constitution Hall in Washington, D.C.
+On May 24 and 25, 2016, Donahue spoke at Ralph Nader's "Breaking Through Power" conference at DAR Constitution Hall in Washington, D.C.

-Controversies

-Donahue was widely criticized for his discussion of child molestation by Catholic priests in 1988, when his was the first national program to cover the issue.
-In 2002 he told Oprah Winfrey,"I once did a priest pedophilia show on St. Patrick's Day, and a priest called in and said, 'How am I supposed to work on a playground with children?'
-When I was a kid, we used to have a sin called 'giving scandal' which meant criticizing the church.
-And that's exactly how we got where we are now."

 Honors

-Donahue was awarded 20 Emmy Awards during his broadcasting career, 10 for Outstanding Talk Show Host, and 10 for The Phil Donahue Show.
+Donahue was nominated for 20 Daytime Emmy Awards during his broadcasting career, winning eight for Outstanding Talk Show Host The Phil Donahue Show, as well as receiving both a Special Recognition Award in 1993, and a Lifetime Achievement Award in 1996.
 He received the Peabody Award in 1980, and was inducted into the Academy of Television Arts & Sciences Hall of Fame on November 20, 1993.

 In 1987, he received the "Maggie" Award, highest honor of the Planned Parenthood Federation, in tribute to their founder, Margaret Sanger.
+In 2024, Donahue was awarded the Presidential Medal of Freedom by President Joe Biden.

 Personal life

-Donahue's 1958 marriage to Margaret Cooney produced five children—Michael, Kevin, Daniel, Mary Rose, and James—but ended in divorce in 1975.
-The family had lived in Centerville, Ohio, across the street from Erma Bombeck, a comedian who would become one of his contemporaries as a national voice in the 1970s and 1980s.
+Donahue's 1958 marriage to Margaret Cooney produced five children – Michael, Kevin, Daniel, Mary Rose, and James – but ended in divorce in 1975.
+She returned to her native New Mexico, remarried, and retired from public view.
+The family had lived in Centerville, Ohio, across the street from Erma Bombeck, a humorist who would become one of his contemporaries as a national voice in the 1970s and 1980s.
 For a brief period in the 1970s, Donahue employed Vivian Maier, an American street photographer, as a nanny for his children.

 Donahue married actress Marlo Thomas on May 21, 1980.

-In 2014, Phil Donahue's youngest son, James Donahue, 51, died suddenly from a burst aortic aneurysm.
+He and Thomas had no children together.

+In 1999, Donahue was one of the lead candidates to host the game show Greed along with Keith Olbermann, but Chuck Woolery was hired instead.

-Regarding his religion, Donahue has stated, "I will always be a Catholic.
-But I want my church to join the human race and finally walk away from this antisexual theology."
+Regarding his religion, Donahue had stated: "I will always be a Catholic.
+But I want my church to join the human race and finally walk away from this anti-sexual theology."
 He also said that he is not "a very good Catholic", and that he did not think it was necessary to have his first marriage annulled.
-He has expressed admiration of Pope Francis.
+He had expressed admiration of Pope Francis.

+In early August 2014, Donahue's youngest son, James Donahue, died suddenly at the age of 51 due to a ruptured aortic aneurysm.

+Death

+Donahue died following a long illness at his home on the Upper East Side of Manhattan in New York City, on August 18, 2024, at the age of 88.
+Donahue's death was confirmed by a family spokesperson, Susie Arons, who said Donahue died "peacefully following a long illness," surrounded by family members and "his beloved Golden retriever, Charlie."